mivalov/go-intro/README.md

 # Go Introduction

-This project is inspired by and follows the book "An Introduction to Programming in GO" by Caleb Doxsey.
+This project is inspired by the book "An Introduction to Programming in GO" by Caleb Doxsey.

 ## Docker Environment